efbar/hashicorp-labs/README.md

 ![](images/nomad.png)

+You can disable `terraform apply`ing by set the environment variable `TERRAFORM_LABS` to `false`.
+This will only provision the Hashicorp stack without deploying in Nomad.

 ## Play with microservices

 With the provided code you could deployed two microservices `minimal-service` and `minimal-service-2` that can talk to each other.